 What are the differences between employees and workers and why do they matter?
-Jennifer Smith, who is a Partner at JMW Solicitors LLP, explains the differences between an employee and a worker and how this affects an employer in legal terms.
+Jennifer Smith, who is a Partner at Forbes Solicitors LLP, explains the differences between an employee and a worker and how this affects an employer in legal terms.

 At first blush, the terms ‘worker’ and ‘employee’ may seem synonymous and interchangeable; however, from a legal perspective, they are vastly different.
 The employment status of an individual is incredibly important for a variety of reasons; this blog post explains the importance of the distinction and the different rights that are ascribed to each category.

 It is essential that employers grapple with this central question of whether their staff are workers or employees before entering into contracts, so that they may assess the extent of any employment rights involved and their respective obligations.

 This has become of particular importance in the last 5 years with the rapid emergence of the "gig economy", whereby individuals are engaged by businesses on a very flexible basis.
 Businesses in recent years such as Uber and Deliveroo have encountered significant issues when labelling employment status, both in terms of establishing what employment rights individuals have and furthermore, tax liability.

 The likes of Uber and Deliveroo have more often than not opted to engage individuals as self-employed contractors (so neither as an employee or a worker) and who therefore ostensibly have the freedom to accept work, or reject it.
 However, many individuals are challenging, through the employment tribunals, their employment status as independent contractors and, critically for employers, with some success.
 In establishing that they are in fact workers, this affords them increased protection at work.

 A helpful place to start is the Employment Rights Act 1996 (“ERA”).
 The ERA contains the most significant legislative rights for individuals categorised as employees.
 Section 230 defines an ‘employee’ and a ‘worker’ in the UK.